Docker Image: PHP with MySQLi

 Conclusion

 Fully built images are available and free to use on my Docker Hub.
 In addition, the source files listed here are available along with my other public docker images on gitlab.
 Feel free to download, modify, and reuse.
-Just remember to update the image names.
+Remember to update the image names.

 This image has proved invaluable to my development.
 I use this image for every project PHP is needed.
 More variants may be added to this image as the need arises.
 When that happens, this article will be updated.

-Follow my twitter account @djpic_llc for updates to the this article and other announcements.
-I also welcome all constructive input.
+Follow my Twitter account @djpic_llc for updates to this article and other announcements.
+I also welcome all constructive inputs.
 If anything is incorrect or needs further explanation, please do contact me.